-Program Management 2004/ 2005, 2005/2006 and 2006/2007 Capital Works Program for the NSW Department of Ageing Disability and Home Care
+Program Management 2004/05 - 2009/10 Capital Works Program for the NSW Department Human Services - Ageing Disability and Home Care

 Project Management of the Decontamination of The Tannery – 2 John St Waterloo – Client NSW Department of Commerce